Walk in Botox, Potential Risks & Dangers

 - Are the facilities hygienic and clean, as you might find in a medical spa or doctor’s office?
 One of the risks of having an injection is infection, so a high standard of cleanliness is vitally important.

-Botox before and after pictures
+View additional Botox before and after photos in our gallery

 Are walk in Botox appointments available?